 The most obvious internship route is to find an opening at one of the major technology and telecoms companies - IBM and Cisco for example - which usually offer highly reputable, challenging and exciting internship opportunities.

 There are also more diverse internship opportunities for undergraduates who want to combine an interest in a commercial sector (such as fashion) with a technology career.
+If you're worrried about the interview process, read our guide to ways you can stand out in your Technology application.

 2. Spring Programmes at Investment Banks & Trading Firms